 Whenever any teacher is concerned about a child's development or behavior and feels that further evaluation is warranted, he/she should report it to the director and/or assistant director.
-If the director agrees, the teacher is requested to complete an observation report and review the child's record prior to making a referral.
+If the director agrees, the teacher is requested to complete an observation report and review the child's record before making a referral.

-Follow-up to the Referral
+The follow-up to the Referral

-The director or teachers will, with parental permission, confer with the agency or service provider to inquire how they can best meet the child's needs at the Center.
-If it is determined that the child does not meet the criteria for services, the classroom teachers will be advised to continue the observation process in order to document the child's progress.
+The director or teachers will consult with the parents/guardians, or with parent/guardian permission, confer with outside agencies or service providers (currently working with the child) to inquire how they can best meet the child's needs at the Center.
+If it is determined that the child does not meet the criteria for services, the classroom teachers will be advised to continue the observation process to document the child's progress.